Did the Pentagon match with Hezbollah on Tinder?

 An initial gut reaction might have you shaking your head that invoking fear in young Lebanese men looking for love could help deter World War III, but former psychological operators said the approach is not surprising.

-“If I can get into the psyche of a Hezbollah fighter and make him question everything he’s doing, even his dating life – the most personal thing in his life – then maybe he’s going to question what he’s actually doing there on the Israeli border,” said David Cook, a former PSYOP officer and president of the Special Operations Association of America.
+“If I can get into the psyche of a Hezbollah fighter and make him question everything he’s doing, even his dating life – the most personal thing in his life – then maybe he’s going to question what he’s actually doing there on the Israeli border,” said David Cook, a former PSYOP non commissioned officer and executive director of the Special Operations Association of America.

 From Pin-Up girls to AI girlfriends